 A structural edit is a big picture look at your manuscript.

 Does the story make sense?
 Do the sum of the parts contribute to the whole?
 A macro edit will consider elements like plot, characters, voice, the point of view, theme and pace.

 I was lucky enough to win a Mentorship with Australian Society of Authors and worked with Judith Lukin-Amundsen.
 She essentially looked at the big picture of my book and one of her concerns was my ending.
 I went back and considered my manuscript and with Judith’s help realised I had my antagonist all wrong.
 I thought Athena was my antagonist.
-The real antagonist was Cassandra’s gift for prophecy.
+The real antagonist was Cassandra’s gift of prophecy.
 If I followed the flow of the book with that in mind, the ending had to change.
 I changed it.

 A copy edit is the when the devil is in the details

 Some time or other, some smart alec decided there was only one space after the full stop.
 I cannot for the life of me stop my finger from making two spaces.
 Also, grammar was barely a consideration in my 1970’s curriculum.
 I have a regular habit of typing and instead of an.
 The biggest problem is I can’t see those mistakes.
 I just see what I expect to see.
 I worked with Gail Tagarro from editors4you – she gently fixed all my weird tics.
 If I was rich I would get her to edit all my blog posts before I publish them.